 IFRS 16 was issued on January 13, 2016 and replaces the current guidance in IAS 17, Leases ("IAS 17").
 IFRS 16 specifies how an IFRS reporter will recognize, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 Lessors continue to classify leases as operating or finance, with IFRS 16's approach to lessor accounting substantially unchanged from IAS 17.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted.
-Management is currently assessing the impact of the adoption of IFRS 16 on the consolidated financial statements of the Company and the Company does not intend to early adopt this standard.
+Management has assessed the impact of the adoption of IFRS 16 on the consolidated financial statements of the Company and determined the adoption of IFRS 16 will not have a significant impact on the Company's consolidated financial statements.
+The standard is effective for periods beginning on or after January 1, 2019, with early adoption permitted for entities that have adopted IFRS 15.

-5. AMOUNTS RECEIVABLE AND OTHER
+6. AMOUNTS RECEIVABLE AND OTHER